overwolf/overwolf.github.io/docs/topics/login-with-twitch.md

 ## 4. Return back to the app

-After we successfully logged in to Twitch, we can save the auth token and redirect the user back to the app's background page.
+After we successfully logged in to Twitch, we can save the auth token and close the app's login window.

-We recommend encrypting the hash/token before storing in the localStorage - for security reasons.
+You can save the auth token in a localStorage variable.
+We recommend encrypting the hash/token before storing it - for security reasons.

 ## 5. Close the Log In window.

-We can now safely close the login window.
+Now, we can safely close the login window.

 The login process is done.